mgwalker/mudz.me/_sweets/S'more Brownies.md

 ## Directions

 Position a rack in the lower third of the oven and heat oven to 325° F.
-Butter a 9" x 13" baking dish.
+Butter a 9-inch by 13-inch baking dish.

 For the crust: Stir the melted butter together with the crumbs, sugar, and salt in a medium bowl.
 Press the crumb mixture evenly over the